blog posts

 • More than 1 second is bad.

-Why should server response time below?
+Why should server response time be below this value?

 1. Influencing site users